ssuryanarayanan/Qi-Docs/docs/samples.md

-The Qi Preview Samples demonstrate a few ways to interact with the Qi API.
+The Qi-Samples demonstrate a few ways to interact with the Qi REST API.

 They cover the basics, such as:
-* Connecting to the Qi Service
+* Connecting to Qi
-* Creating Qi Stream Types and instances of Qi Streams
+* Creating QiTypes and instances of QiStreams
-* Sending data to, and retrieving data from your Qi Stream instances
+* Sending data to, and retrieving data from QiStreams
-* Performing queries against Qi Streams
+* Performing queries against QiStreams
-* Destroying Qi Streams and Qi Types
+* Removing QiStreams and QiTypes

 Currently, the samples are available in these languages:
 * C#
 * Java
 * Python

 As these are for demonstration purposes, they represent some example practices.
 The patterns may change as the Qi Preview progresses.
-Be sure to follow the Qi Samples Repository for updates.
+Be sure to follow the <a href="https://github.com/osisoft/Qi-Samples" target="_blank">Qi-Samples</a> repository on GitHub for updates.

-You can find the [Qi-Samples Repository](https://github.com/osisoft/Qi-Samples) on GitHub.